LuckyJimJD/CivilProcedure/_cases/Ginwright1.md

 The Court's conclusion is consistent with those of several district courts that have held that, in the case of a TCPA claim, a counterclaim alleging a failure to pay the debt that was the subject of the telephone calls was permissive.

 Exeter's citation to a single district court case reaching the contrary conclusion, _Horton v.
-Calvary Portfolio Servs._, (S.D.
+Calvary Portfolio Servs.,_ (S.D.
 Cal.
 2014), is unpersuasive.
 In _Horton,_ the court applied the "logical relationship" test, followed by the United States Court of Appeals for the Ninth Circuit in determining whether a counterclaim is compulsory or permissive, which differs from the Fourth Circuit's four-part inquiry.
 Moreover, other courts applying a logical relationship test have concluded that a breach of contract counterclaim to a TCPA claim is permissive.

 [ * * * ]